sparkflows/sparkflows-docs/docs/faq/installation.rst

 The out of the box installation of Fire Insights comes with 2 users:

-  * admin/admin
+  * Username : admin   Password : admin
-  * test/test
+  * Username : test   Password : test

 How can I load the sample projects?
 ===========

-Fire Insights comes with 28+ Projects and 170+ examples out of the box.
+Fire Insights comes with 28+ Projects and 200+ examples out of the box.

 As an admin, you can load all the sample projects or selected ones.